nateranda/archscript/README.md

 Almost every option in this script can be specified beforehand using a config file.
 Just create a config file called `config.conf` and put it in the same folder as the scripts.
 It will be detected and used automatically.
 If you choose not to use a config file, you will find an automatically-generated one in your user's home directory after you are finished installing.

+DO NOT put actual commands anywhere other than the additions functions — they will be run multiple times in different places otherwise.

 NOTE: Because it feels weird to store passwords on the system in plaintext and I can't be bothered to encrypt them myself, passwords can't be specified using the conf file.
 Thankfully, they're asked only a couple minutes into the install process.

 ### Base Configs